sneaknz/overthrow/README.md

 	$('a').overthrow();

-You can optionally pass in some settings via options when calling overthrow(), or for the customClass option you can optionally use a data attribute on the link.
+You can optionally pass in some settings via options when calling <code>overthrow()</code>, or for the <code>customClass</code> option you can optionally use a data attribute on the link.

 	$('a').overthrow({
 		customClass: 'myclass',